Understanding Git Internals

 }

-The response to this request is a git pack file.
-Let me show you the structure of a packfile.
+The response to this request is a git packfile.
+Its overall structure is:

 packfile-format.png

-A packfile starts with a pkt-line encoded “NAK” literal.
-It is followed by a literal “PACK” literal.
+A packfile starts with a pkt-line encoded “NAK” literal, followed by a literal “PACK” literal.

 Packfile Header

-The next 4 bytes after that is designated for the version and the next 4 bytes after that correspond to the number of objects in the body that follows.
+The next 4 bytes hold the version, and the 4 bytes after that hold the number of objects in the body that follows.

 Bytes (hex): 00 00 00 02